Online payroll: a guide for Australian businesses

 Online payroll costs vary depending on the software provider and your business size.
 Most cloud-based solutions charge a monthly subscription fee, with some adding per-employee charges.

-Here's what you can expect to pay for online payroll software.
-Typical costs include:
+Here's what you can expect to pay for online payroll software:

-• Software subscriptions: Range from A$10–A$50 per month for basic plans, with advanced features at higher tiers
+- Software subscriptions: range from A$10 to A$50 per month for basic plans, with advanced features at higher tiers

-• Per-employee fees: Some providers charge A$2–A$5 per employee per month
+- Per-employee fees: some providers charge A$2 to A$5 per employee per month

-• Bank feed fees: Usually A$5–A$15 per month per connected account
+- Bank feed fees: usually A$5 to A$15 per month per connected account

 Some providers charge extra fees that aren't immediately obvious.
 Watch for hidden costs:

 What you invest often pays off.
-Automating payroll can save hours each pay cycle, reduce costly errors, and help avoid compliance penalties, which is crucial since intentional underpayment is now a criminal offence under the Fair Work Act.
+Automating payroll can save hours each pay cycle, reduce costly errors, and help avoid compliance penalties.
+Intentional underpayment is now a criminal offence under the Fair Work Act.
 Many businesses find the time savings alone justify the subscription cost.

 Getting started with online payroll

-Most businesses complete the setup process in one to two hours.
+Most businesses complete the setup process in 1 to 2 hours.
 Follow these steps to get started:

-1. Choose your software: Select a provider that fits your business needs and budget
+- Choose your software: select a provider that fits your business needs and budget

-2. Gather your information: Collect your business details (ABN) and employee information (TFNs and bank details)
+- Gather your information: collect your business details (ABN) and employee information (TFNs and bank details)

-3. Set up your payroll schedule: Decide whether to pay employees weekly, fortnightly, or monthly
+- Set up your payroll schedule: decide whether to pay employees weekly, fortnightly, or monthly

-4. Run your first pay: Enter hours worked, review calculations, and process your first pay run
+- Run your first pay: enter hours worked, review calculations, and process your first pay run

 FAQs on online payroll

-Here are answers to common questions about online payroll software.
+Here are answers to frequently asked questions about online payroll for Australian small businesses.

 How long does it take to set up online payroll?

-Most businesses complete the setup in one to two hours.
+Most businesses complete the setup in 1 to 2 hours.
 You'll need your ABN, employee tax file numbers, and bank details to get started.

 Do I still need an accountant if I use online payroll software?